andreilupu/wp-custom-css-body-class/readme.txt

 == Installation ==

 1. Install Custom Body Class either via the WordPress.org plugin directory, or by uploading the files to your `/wp-content/plugins/` directory
-2. After activating CustomBodyClass go to any edit page and see the CustomBodyClass metabox in the right sidebar.
+2. After activating Custom Body Class go to any edit page and see the Custom Body Class metabox in the right sidebar.

 == Changelog ==